-Career State

-employee or former
+Career State employee or former career State employee

-career State

-employee

-- Dismissal, demotion or suspension without pay for disciplinary reasons without just cause - Involuntary non-disciplinary separation due to unavailability - Denial of reemployment or hiring due to denial of reductionin- force priority as required by law (G.S.
-126-7.1) - Denial of promotional opportunity due to failure to give priority consideration for promotion to a Career State employee as - required by law (G.S.
+- Dismissal, demotion or suspension without pay for disciplinary reasons without just cause - Involuntary non-disciplinary separation due to unavailability - Denial of reemployment or hiring due to denial of reduction inforce priority as required by law (G.S.
+126-7.1) - Denial of promotional opportunity due to failure to give priority consideration for promotion to a Career State employee as required by law (G.S.
 126-7.1)

+§ 5.
 Grievance Process For All Grievable Issues

 A grievance or complaint must be filed within 15 calendar days of the alleged event or action that is the basis of the grievance.
-Any grievance or complaint that alleges unlawful discrimination, harassment or retaliation shall be addressed and completed through the Equal Employment first be discussed with the immediate or other appropriate supervisor in the employee's chain of command or other appropriate personnel or agency or university that has jurisdiction regarding the alleged event or action that is the basis of the grievance prior to filing a formal grievance.
+Any grievance or complaint that alleges unlawful discrimination, harassment or retaliation shall be addressed and completed through the Equal Employment Opportunity (EEO) Informal Inquiry process before being considered in the formal internal grievance process.
+Except as provided herein, all other grievable issues must first be discussed with the immediate or other appropriate supervisor in the employee's chain of command or other appropriate personnel or agency or university that has jurisdiction regarding the alleged event or action that is the basis of the grievance prior to filing a formal grievance.
 Disciplinary action grievances as well as non-disciplinary separation due to unavailability shall proceed directly to the formal internal grievance process.